alimozdemir/personal/posts/nuxt-3-casl-authorization.md

 :::

-By this we will be able to check user's authorization on typescript.
+This will allow us to check user authorizations in nuxt.

 ## `$can` global property

-Until now, we're ready to test CASL in an action.
-If you check the plugin, you can see that the user will have three permission set.
-And we can see that the user has Post Read permission, so this button will be rendered.
+At this point, we are ready to test CASL in an action.
+If you check the plugin, you'll see that the user has three permissions defined.
+For instance, the user has Post Read permission, so the following button will be rendered:

 ```html
 <button v-if="$can('Read', 'Post')">View post</button>
 ```

-This won't be rendered since the user does not have Write access to the Post.
+This button, however, will not render because the user does not have `Write` access to Post:

 ```html
 <button v-if="$can('Write', 'Post')">Edit post</button>
 ```

-You might noticed that there is no intellisense for $can function, to be able to have an intellisense.
-You have to prepare your declaration for typescript.
-You can use your *.d.ts files to do that, here how you can achieve that.
+You might notice that there is no IntelliSense for the `$can` function.
+To enable IntelliSense, you can extend your Typescript declarations.
+Here's how:

 :::code-group
 ```ts [index.d.ts]